rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint2/RSS-ECOMM-2_09.md

-### Implement client-side validation for required fields in the registration form (20 points)
+### Issue RSS-ECOMM-2_09: Implement client-side validation for required fields in the registration form (25 points)

 #### Description